 These and other concerns have compelled health care leaders at UCLA and across the country to plan for contingencies they hoped never to experience and to wrestle with ethical questions that have no easy answers.

-At the first indication that a surge in COVID-19 cases might be unavoidable, mobile tents went up outside the Ronald Reagan UCLA Medical Center and UCLA Medical Center, Santa Monica emergency departments, a visible sign that UCLA Health, like all major health systems in the U.S., was taking steps to expand its capacity.
+At the first indication that a surge in COVID-19 cases might be unavoidable, mobile tents went up outside the Ronald Reagan UCLA Medical Center and UCLA Health - Santa Monica Medical Center emergency departments, a visible sign that UCLA Health, like all major health systems in the U.S., was taking steps to expand its capacity.
 Elective surgical procedures were postponed, extra equipment was stockpiled, PPE was fortified and frontline emergency and critical-care staff was bolstered in anticipation of the influx of patients.

 “The goal is to have the resources to handle all of the cases that come in.
 Unlike a natural disaster such as an earthquake, with a contagion like this, you have lead time that allows the system to plan to take on many more patients during a surge,” says Neil S. Wenger, MD ’84 (RES ’87, ’90, FEL ’89), MPH, professor of medicine and chair of the Ronald Reagan UCLA Medical Center Ethics Committee.
 “But, of course, systems also have to plan for the possibility that even after increasing their capacity as much as possible, their supply of beds, equipment, doctors and nurses is exceeded.”